-Smart phones are modern-day miracles.
+Smartphones are modern-day miracles.
 It makes you wonder if people from the past ever thought we would be walking around with wallet-sized computers in our back pockets that essentially managed every aspect of our lives.
 These tiny devices are constantly working hard to keep up with our emails, social media, texts, phone calls, calendars, reminders, alarms, reservations, weather, music, news, and even health.
-Over time, the batteries that keep all of these components running will slow down.
+Over time, the Smartphone’s Battery that keeps all of these components running will slow down.
 That’s to be expected.
 But, there are a number of things you can preemptively employ to preserve your battery capacity and keep it healthy for as long as possible.

 Once you get the day-to-day management of your battery capacity down to a science, you’ll notice just how much farther your juice can go.
 For tips on how to expand the overall lifespan of your battery as well, check out our other blog post on extending the battery life.

 Here are some tips to get the most out of your cell phone battery and keep it powering up the computer in your back pocket.
 Save yourself a trip to the cell phone repair shop for a failing battery and keep it alive and well as long as possible!

 1. Charge your phone whenever you can, as much as you can.